 Bvlgari wants an artist to make a big project about the snakes, which can relate somehow with the snake stories.
 I have work with a lot of snakes, so they just come to me to give reality to these mythical ideas.
 Snakes always get the bad rep, but I think that the snakes are beautiful symbols of eternity.

 2. On The Horses, Slash, Unicorns and Their Friends

 In the carousel, the snake-like dragon is cut on to pieces.
 The carousel shows the different stages of life.
 When the carousel spins, generate more information.
 It has a different type of character, but the two main characters are human-like characters.
 The other characters include the horse, slash, and others.

 When you experience this carousel, you will create a lot of scenarios in your head about the person who is riding.

 3. On the meaning of a circle

-That’s all about him and his great work, we wish him best of luck in his life and also want him to keep up the good work.
+That’s all about him and his great work; we wish him the best of luck in his life and also want him to keep up the good work.
 He is an inspiration to many young people.
 You might have 20 questions more questions in mind about him for that you can follow him on his Instagram and other social accounts.

 Thank you for your time to read all this if you want to deep questions to ask someone special you can by simply reading it on our website.
 Happy reading!